 At Project Homeless Connect, we take the health and wellbeing of participants, providers, volunteers, and staff very seriously.
 Project Homeless Connect is committed to continuing to provide essential services to our participants, with modified methods for community health and safety.
 We will be implementing the following COVID-19 (Coronavirus) Preparedness Plan until further notice.

-PHC plans to continue providing services through Appointments, Limited in-person emergency support, and Virtual Support; our Service Coordinators remain available to support Participants.
+PHC plans to continue providing services through Appointments, Curbside Pick-Up, and Virtual Support; our Service Coordinators remain available to support Participants.
 For needs that cannot be provided virtually, especially financial needs, such as through our mail services or HandUp Point redemption, we will make appointments directly with Participants.

 PHC is determined to continue providing services.
 We are simply reworking the framework with which we provide them temporarily.

 - Curbside Pickup of Selective Services and Needs.

 - Updated information regarding available services and resources in San Francisco.